 The HX220c and HXAF220c are 1U, single-node appliances that run on Cisco’s M4 or M5 UCS server platforms and support up to 8 HDDs or SSDs in hybrid, all-flash or all-NVMe configurations and Optane cache (M5 only).
 The HX220c is also available in an “Edge” configuration with a single CPU, three drives and a lower price point.

 The HX240c and HXAF240c are 2U, single-node appliances with up to 23 HDDs or 23 SSDs in hybrid and all-flash configurations.
-These 1U and 2U nodes are available with the M4 or M5 server platforms.
-HyperFlex HX Data Platform software runs as a VM on ESXi hypervisors only, and doesn’t yet provide native support for containers.
+The HX240c is also available with the M4 or M5 server platforms.
+HyperFlex HX Data Platform software runs as a VM on ESXi and Hyper-V hypervisors.